 6. AutoFax

 Another exciting feature of the site is that you can also ask for a refund if you are unsatisfied with their report.
-Moreover, it has a refer and earn system to get free reports in exchange for referrals.
+Moreover, it has a refer-and-earn system, where you can get free reports in exchange for referrals.

 Price: Free and Paid